 The need for meaningful improvements has never been greater.

 The good news is that the market is currently undergoing a monumental shift toward making meaningful changes that will drastically improve chickens’ lives.
-To date, nearly 90 companies have committed to fully transition to higher welfare systems by 2024.
+To date, over 90 companies have committed to fully transition to higher welfare systems by 2024.
 In response to their customers, producers are stepping up to meet the demand for healthier genetics, more space, enriched living conditions, and more.

 That’s where Compassion in World Farming comes in.
 We’re launching ChickenTrack, a new progress-tracking tool designed to help companies navigate this massive market shift.
 The purpose of ChickenTrack is to:

 - Ensure that food businesses can and will stick to their commitments to improve broiler chicken welfare across 100% of their supply chains;

 - Provide assistance to food businesses during their transition to a higher welfare broiler chicken supply; and